Incorrect stacking of map records

 2. All unambiguous records, regardless of source > all ambiguous records

-#8 Updated by Robert Peet almost 13 years ago
+#8 Updated by Robert Peet about 13 years ago

 Great!
 The stacking order is now correct.